MatthiasValvekens/pyHanko/docs/cli-guide/signing.rst

     pyhanko sign addfields --field  PAGE/X1,Y1,X2,Y2/NAME input.pdf output.pdf

+This is what the fields mean.

+ * ``PAGE`` is the page number, with the page numbering starting at 1.
-The page numbering starts at 1, and the numbers specify the coordinates of two opposing corners of the bounding box of the signature field.
+ * ``X1,Y1,X2,Y2`` represent the coordinates of two opposing corners of the bounding box of the signature field.
    The coordinates are Cartesian, i.e. the y-coordinate increases from bottom to top.
+ * ``NAME`` is the name of the signature field to create.

 Multiple signature fields may be created in one command, by passing the last argument multiple times.